 Resist the urge to use bleach on linen since it will turn it into a beige color (trust me … I have made that mistake).
 Instead, use some dish soap on stains.
 You might have to apply and wash it a few times but typically stains do come out that way.

 I actually prefer hang-drying my laundry for a number of reasons.
 Just take your piece of fabric or clothing, give it a good shake, and hang it.
 Shirts dry best on hangers.

 You can also dry your linen pieces in the dryer.
 However, if you do that only dry them to damp.
 Then take them out of the dryer and pull them into shape.

 I like the casual look and gentle creasing of linen fabric.
 You can also use a hot iron on damp fabric, allowing the steam to smooth out any wrinkles more than actual pressure.

 Where to find linen?

-There are many sources for linen.
+There are many sources of linen.
 If you’re looking for just the fabric by the yard, check places such as www.fabric.com, www.joann.com, and other online retailers.
 Etsy can be another good source.

 If you’re looking for home fabrics, Ikea often has great deals.
-In fact, I made my linen apron from a linen-blend table cloth.
-Ikea’s linen tea towels are great as is or can be turned into bags for storing homemade bread.
-These can also be turned into pillow case or you can buy them ready-made.
+In fact, I made my linen apron from a linen-blend tablecloth (this is a similar tablecloth).
+Ikea’s linen tea towels are great as is or can be turned into bread bags for storing homemade bread.

 It’s definitely worth looking around.
 If you’re like me you’ll notice that the more you look the more linen you’ll find!